 2. Quantification of Acetic Acid by High Performance Liquid Chromatography (HPLC).

-3. Quantitative analysis of lead, cadmium and arsenic by ICP-MS.
+3. Quantitative analysis of lead, arsenic, cadmium and mercury by ICP-MS.

-Any product not passing testing was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.
+Testing was performed by one or more independent outside laboratories.
+Any product that did not pass (below) a test was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.